 The Allegheny County Library Association is excited to launch a full set of new kits for youth services librarians to borrow and use for in-house and outreach programming.
 These kits include five new Fred Rogers Center Check-Out Tech Kits, kindergarten … Read More

 Allegheny County Library Association (ACLA), along with distinguished guests unveiled its newest bookmobile of the non-profit organization’s fleet on September 11th.
 County Executive Rich Fitzgerald and Regional Asset District Chairman Dan Griffin were joined by dozens of preschool students and community members for the ceremony and tour of the new bookmobile.

 The Allegheny County Library Association was fortunate to receive a Legislative Grant for $100,000 through Senator Joseph Scarnati with assistance from Senator Guy Reschenthaler.
 The funds from the grant were to provide training and resources in the areas of Workforce … Read More

 National Library Week (April 9 – 15, 2017) was a time to celebrate the contributions of our nation’s libraries and library workers and to promote library use and support.
-From free access to books and online resources for families to … Read More
+Libraries offer opportunities for all with free access to books and … Read More

-The Brentwood, Baldwin Borough and Whitehall Public Libraries, sponsored a cultural festival that celebrated differences and brought people together in the spirit of community with We’re All Neighbors.
+On May 20 the Brentwood, Baldwin Borough and Whitehall Public Libraries, sponsored a cultural festival celebrating the differences among the people who make up our region.
+More than 600 people came together in the spirit of community with We’re All … Read More

 Millvale Community Library, Robinson Township Library and Western Allegheny Community Library were recognized by the Pennsylvania Library Association with Best Practice Awards for their outstanding efforts in children’s programming.
 Read More